jmjafrx/blkcodestudies/syllabus-requirements.md

 * A Github account
 * StackEdit on desktop / SimpleNote on mobile - This is where you will write
 * Slack - This is where you share, play, maybe work
-* Select social medi accounts, as needed
+* Select social media accounts, as needed

 ###The Work